HLT-ISTI/QuaPy/docs/source/manuals/evaluation.md

 ```

 It is often desirable to evaluate our system using more than one
-single evaluatio measure.
+single evaluation measure.
 In this case, it is convenient to generate
 a _report_.
 A report in QuaPy is a dataframe accounting for all the
 true prevalence values with their corresponding prevalence values
 as estimated by the quantifier, along with the error each has given